AnonymousCoderArtist/SHORTS/README.md

-# 🎬 YouTube Video Trimmer & Subtitler ✂️
+# 🎬 Youtube Short Converter ✂️

-This Python script allows you to download, trim, and add subtitles to YouTube videos!
+This Python script allows you to download, trim, and add subtitles to YouTube videos and convert it into a short!

 ## ✨ Features